Qalthos/blog/content/FOSS@RIT/special-election-time.rst

 But more exciting than the actual business of an politics is the election itself, which gives a great opportunity to introduce `Election Scraper 2.0`_.
-You may remeber the old version.
+You may remember the old version.
 It was largely untested, had a few design issues, and wasn't very pretty to look at.
 Through the election night, I tweaked and honed it, until finally, mere minutes before the close of the last poll, it gave a very close approximation to an